23andMe Offers $30 Million Settlement for Data Breach

 23andMe’s reported revenue for the fourth quarter of fiscal 2024 was $64 million, which was 31 percent lower than 2023’s $92.4 million, according to a company press release.

-23andMe attributed this to the end of a collaboration with GSK and “lower PGS kit volumes and telehealth orders.
-Full year 2024 revenues were $219.6 million compared to $299.5 million for full year 2023.”
+The company attributed this to the end of a collaboration with GSK, as well as fewer Personal Genome Service kit and telehealth orders.
+It reported that its 2024 revenues were $219.6 million, nearly $80 million less than the $299.5 million it collected in 2023.

-The company share price is trading at $0.34, as of 11:21 AM, EDT on Sept.
-16. The value of 23andMe has fallen over 63 percent since the beginning of the year.
-The company’s peak performance was recorded in early 2021 when the stock was trading at over $16.
+The company’s shares have fallen in value by more than 63 percent since the beginning of the year.
+Its peak performance was recorded in early 2021, when it was trading at over $16.

 According to the press release, the company has been granted until Nov.
-4 to regain compliance with the minimum bid price requirement for continued listing on The Nasdaq Capital Market.
+4 to regain compliance with the minimum bid price requirement for continued listing on The Nasdaq Capital Market, which is Nasdaq’s tier for companies with the smallest levels of market capitalization.

 The company’s “extremely uncertain financial condition” was mentioned in the settlement proposal.

-The mass arbitration claims threaten to impose exorbitant filing fees on 23andMe, the company said, and it may be forced to “enter into different mass settlements with each counsel threatening mass arbitration claims.”
+The company is under threat of facing exorbitant filing fees, it said, and it may be forced to “enter into different mass settlements with each counsel threatening mass arbitration claims.”

-“Such settlements would benefit only a very limited number of the members of the Settlement Class, and the mass arbitration counsel who have orchestrated that strategy,” indicating some claimants may not receive any financial compensation.
+“Such settlements would benefit only a very limited number of the members of the Settlement Class, and the mass arbitration counsel who have orchestrated that strategy,” it said, indicating that some claimants may not receive any financial compensation.

 In an emailed statement to The Epoch Times, 23andMe Communications Director Andy Kill said that out of the $30 million aggregate amount, “roughly $25 million of the settlement and related legal expenses are expected to be covered by cyber insurance coverage.”